rdolgushin/syncle/README.md

 Usage
 -----

-After installation you can run syncle from your shell with `syncle` command.
+You can run syncle from your shell with `syncle` command.

+On first run syncle will create `~/.synclerc.yml` (if it does not exist).
+It has YAML syntax and following structure:

+    files:
+      - ~/.vimrc_test
+      - ~/.config_test
+    storage: ~/tmp/test
+    delay: 2